studyportals/template4-parser/README.md

 The `test`- and `output`-scripts are currently hardcoded to using `test/New.tp4` (and the accompanying `test/New.json` reference output).

+## Differences with PHP-based implementation

+The Jison-based parser is fully backwards-compatible with the Template4-syntax used by the PHP-based [Template4](https://github.com/studyportals/Template4) implementation.

+There are some enhancements though:

+- Support for quoted strings inside condition statements (including empty strings; e.g. `""`).
+In Template4 this was only possible by using `false` instead of an actual empty string; it furthermore was not possible to use spaces inside conditional arguments (as quoting strings was not possible).
+- The closing tag identifier is now optional (when provided, open-tag and closing-tag identifiers do still need to match) &ndash; it serves no purpose in the Jison-grammar.
+- Proper handling of whitespaces and comments.
+The old PHP-based parser would eat all whitespaces and aggressively mangle HTML-comments.
+The new parser is only concerned with HTML-comments that are part of Template4-tags (`<!--[{..}]-->` and leaves other comments and whitespace untouched).

+📋 **TODO**: A second Jison-file (e.g. `template4-compat.jison`) should be
+provided that does _not_ allow any of the above enhancements.
+This should be used when using the Jison-based parser to validate templates fed into the PHP-based parser.

 ## Caveats

 - I haven't been able to find a good way of capturing "everything, except for